WhiteJaeger/nlp-tools/README.md

 * Context Part-of-speech tagger
 * Sentence Trees builder

-This app could be accessed either remotely - it is deployed at http://nlp-tools.herokuapp.com/ - or locally - by following the steps below.
+This app could be accessed either remotely: it is deployed at http://nlp-tools.herokuapp.com/; or locally by following the steps below.

 ## Running the app locally